-The metrics outlined in this guide can be used by HR teams to proactively address people's concerns before they start to affect recruitment, retention, and engagement rates.
+HR teams can use the metrics outlined in this guide to proactively address people's concerns before they start to affect recruitment, retention, and engagement rates.

-In the past, only large organizations could employ such datadriven HR strategies.
+In the past, only large organizations could employ such data-driven HR strategies.
 But modern HR tech is making it easy for companies to analyze, use, and provide the data HR leaders need to lead their companies to success.

 The knowledge HR can glean about people impacts entire organizational structures and strategies.
 With the right HR platform and people analytics, companies can combine these HR metrics with other business data, such as financial statistics and compensation packages, to maximize effectiveness and drive long-term success.